 I made my way to the familiar backyard.
 They just landscaped, making it the hot spot to hang out this summer.
 Travis and Trent were throwing a football back and forth on the realistic-looking faux grass.

 "Hey, bestie," I said to Travis.

-He tossed the ball back to Trent then gave me a hug.
-He put his sweaty arm around my shoulder and kissed my cheek.
+He tossed the ball back to Trent then gave me a bear hug.
+When he was done smothering me, he put his sweaty arm around my shoulder and kissed my cheek.

 I smiled wide as looked up at him.
 He always made things lighted-hearted and fun.
 He had no idea how much I was going to need him after today.